scaffold-eth/create-eth/README.md

 To know more about its features, check out our [website](https://scaffoldeth.io).

+Watch [BG Labs](https://www.youtube.com/playlist?list=PLJz1HruEnenIXdGq6kqJSNvXD-ZZkqXn_) - our video series on building with Scaffold-ETH 2.

 ## Contributing

-We welcome contributions to both create-eth and Scaffold-ETH 2!
+Built by [BuidlGuidl](https://buidlguidl.com) builders, we welcome contributions to both create-eth and Scaffold-ETH 2!

 For more information and guidelines for contributing, please see: